harvardinformatics/nextflow-workshop/run/index.md

 The workflow portion of the nextflow file is where the processes are activated.
 As you can see, the `COUNT_LINES` process is called in a similar fashion to a function.
 The outputs of the `COUNT_LINES` and `COUNT_WORDS` processes are joined together and passed to the `COMBINE_COUNTS` process.
 The output of `COMBINE_COUNTS` is then collected and passed to the `AGGREGATE` process.

+Let's demonstrate a feature of the nextflow extenion for VSCode by jumping down to the workflow definition.
+Right above the workflow definition is a greyed out text that says "Preview DAG".
+Clicking this creates a visualization of the workflow in a new tab.
+Try it now.
+This is a useful feature for visualizing the structure of a nextflow workflow.

 ## Running the workflow

 Now let's run the workflow according to the instructions on the README.
 In your terminal, run the following command: